Ghostfreehood, one of the creators of the genius "Super Art Fight" presents a solo visual art exhibit.

-During this anniversary year, two centuries removed from the War of 1812, America’s Second War of Independence, the Maryland Historical Society (MdHS) is retelling a dramatic story with 5,000 square feet of displays and more than 100 historic artifacts.
+The Maryland Historical Society (MdHS) is retelling a dramatic story of the War of 1812 with 5,000 square feet of displays and more than 100 historic artifacts.

 A free outdoor art exhibition celebrating our nation's anthem.
-Displayed on public pavement, the project both educatse and amuses spectators with a spectacular visual representation of "The Star-Spangled Banner."
+Displayed on public pavement, the project both educates and amuses spectators with a spectacular visual representation of 'The Star-Spangled Banner.'